-According to the sociopolitical conception, the nation is a political community containing a 'national majority', i.e. a group which is at least a majority on a given territory which also happens to be the largest concentration in the world of a group of individuals sharing the same language, culture and history.14 The political community also very often contains 'national minorities' (i.e. extensions of neighbouring nations) and individuals with various other national origins.
-In addition, a majority of persons within this political community must perceive themselves as part of a nation and must be willing to continue to live as such.
+According to the sociopolitical conception, the nation is a political community containing a "national majority," i.e., a group which is a majority on a given territory which also happens to be the majority of a group of individuals sharing the same language, culture and history around the world.14 The political community also very often contains "national minorities" (i.e., extensions of neighbouring national majorities) and individuals with various other national origins.
+In addition, a critical mass of individuals within this political community must perceive themselves as part of a nation and must be willing to continue to live as such.
 Finally, the political community must have its own particular territory.

-The political community, as a whole, must be defined in terms of a 'common public culture', i.e. a common language and a common structure of culture in a common context of choice.15 By a 'language', I mean essentially a set of social conventions, such as a dictionary and a grammar, which are essentially the product of the community.
-The notion of a language must not be cast in a holistic account which would inextricably link it to a complete world view.
-By the 'structure of the culture', I mean a set of basic political, social and specifically cultural institutions.
-The features of the common public culture happen to be those of the national majority, and we describe them as 'common' because these must be compatible with
+The political community, as a whole, must be defined in terms of a "common public culture," i.e., a common language and a common structure of culture in a common context of choice.15 By a "language," I mean essentially a set of social conventions, such as a dictionary and a grammar, which are essentially the product of the community.
+The notion of a language must not be cast in a holistic account which would inextricably link it to a complete world-view.
+By the "structure of the culture," I mean a set of basic political, social, and specifically cultural institutions.
+The features of the common public culture happen to be those of the national majority, and we describe them as "common" because these must be compatible with the existence of specific linguistic and cultural institutions held by minorities within the nation.
+Finally, by a "context of choice," I mean a network of cultural, moral and political influences.
+These external influences are mainly caused by countries which are in a certain geographical proximity, or by countries that have historical or linguistic similarities.